Big Article on Upcoming Screening

 Check out The Magnetism of Mata

-Mata Ortiz and northern Chihuahua.
-I met one of the
+book about Mata Ortiz and northern Chihuahua.
+I met one

-authors, Ron Bridgemon, in Mata Ortiz and he’s filled
+of the authors, Ron Bridgemon, in Mata Ortiz and he’s

 today.